Kayak Safety Support Registration

 -You are available to take part in at least one rescue and recovery practice sessions at a time TBC.

--You are available to attend the online pre-event safety briefing on the evening of Friday 3rd September specific time TBC.
+-You are available to attend the online pre-event safety briefing on a date TBC.

 Once you register we will invite you to the Swim for Hope Facebook group for updates of the time and location of the rescue and recovery practice session and the pre-event safety briefing.
 If you do not have Facebook, or do not regularly use it the updates will be also sent over email.

-Please note that the swim will take place in the morning – final timings will be confirmed closer to the date.
+Please note final timings will be confirmed closer to the date.

 Kayakers must register their attendance at Colwell on the day of the swim at a time to be confirmed.